kulisu/bitopro-api-python3/README.md

 ## Warning

-This is an UNOFFICIAL wrapper for BitoPro exchange [HTTP API v2](https://developer.bitopro.com/docs) written in Python 3.6
+This is an UNOFFICIAL wrapper for BitoPro exchange ~~[HTTP API v2](https://github.com/bitoex/bitopro-offical-api-docs/blob/master/v2/rest/rest.md)~~ written in Python 3.6

+And this wrapper does not receive active maintainance, plaese consider using [CCXT](https://github.com/ccxt/ccxt/pull/5408)

-USE THIS WRAPPER AT YOUR OWN RISK, I WILL NOT CORRESPOND TO ANY LOSES
+**USE THIS WRAPPER AT YOUR OWN RISK, I WILL NOT CORRESPOND TO ANY LOSES**

 ## Features

-- Implementation of all [public](https://developer.bitopro.com/docs#tag/public) and [private](https://developer.bitopro.com/docs#tag/authenticated) endpoints
+- Implementation of all [public](https://github.com/bitoex/bitopro-offical-api-docs/tree/master/v2/rest/open) and [private](https://github.com/bitoex/bitopro-offical-api-docs/tree/master/v2/rest/auth) endpoints
-- Simple handling of [authentication](https://developer.bitopro.com/docs#section/Authentication/signature) with API key and secret
+- Simple handling of [authentication](https://github.com/bitoex/bitopro-offical-api-docs/blob/master/v2/rest/authentication.md) with API key and secret
 - All HTTP raw requests and responses can be found [here](https://gist.github.com/kulisu/334854643c6351aa4b1a0a702d0bacd5)

-## Donate

-If you feel this wrapper saved your lifes, buy me a coffee ?

-- BITO: 0x70ef948a346f96ce2929d00e389607b11e99f219
-- BTC: 12axXPJG5KGsHGUdsiSmSFyh92vPcfsuFb
-- ETH: 0xdbcb141a5e5867388db4e6aef21d4743cc95c84f
-- LTC: LKVbc2KeDLwuPChiFYqKF8YFY2FLdCfrrr
-- USDT: 14N4b217RyXoN47vvzRjmMAtdiVLXzMVNF

-## Example
+## Usage

-1. [Register an account](https://www.bitopro.com/landing_pages/reward?referrer=7907917522) with BitoPro exchange _(referral link)_
+1. [Register an account](https://www.bitopro.com/users/sign_up?referrer=7907917522) with BitoPro exchange _(referral link)_
 2. [Generate API key and secret](https://www.bitopro.com/api), assign relevant permissions to it
 3. Clone this repository, and run `examples/all_api_endpoints.py`
-4. Write your own trading policies and get profits !
+4. Write your own trading strategies and get profits !

+### Linux

 ```bash
 cd ~/ && git clone https://github.com/kulisu/bitopro-api-python3